Aji Amarillo vs Lemon Drop: Paste or Bright Heat?

 Quick Comparison

-Aji Amarillo measures 30K–50K SHU while Lemon Drop registers 15K–30K SHU — making Aji Amarillo 2× hotter.
-Aji Amarillo is known for its fruity and raisin-like flavor (C. baccatum), while Lemon Drop offers citrusy and bright notes (C. baccatum).
+Aji Amarillo measures 30K–50K SHU while Lemon Drop registers 15K–30K SHU.
+That makes Aji Amarillo about 1.7x hotter by upper SHU range.
+Aji Amarillo is known for its fruity, tropical, slightly raisin-like flavor (C. baccatum), while Lemon Drop offers citrusy and bright notes (C. baccatum).

 Aji Amarillo